 Sunday, January 27 (date change due to weather)

 Museum admission, plus $15.00 materials fee per family

-Celebrate with us this January!
-One hundred years ago, Mr. and Mrs. Frick moved into this home with their 4 children, fossils from his work as a paleontologist, and their many pets.
-Be inspired by our exhibition Wild Kingdom and create an animal-inspired mask to transform yourself and build a colorful, patterned animal puppet, explore fossils with our friends from the Center for Science Teaching and Learning, and more!
+100 years ago, Mr. and Mrs. Frick moved into this home with their 4 children, fossils from his work as a paleontologist, and their many pets.
+Be inspired by our exhibition Wild Kingdom and create an animal-inspired mask to transform yourself, build a colorful, patterned animal puppet, explore fossils with our friends from the Center for Science Teaching and Learning, and more!
 Birthday cake will be served!